grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 Before components can receive OpenTelemetry data, you must have a component responsible for exporting the OpenTelemetry data.
 An OpenTelemetry _exporter component_ is responsible for writing (exporting) OpenTelemetry data to an external system.

-In this task, we will use the [otelcol.exporter.otlp][] component to send OpenTelemetry data to a server using the OpenTelemetry Protocol (OTLP).
+In this task, you will use the [otelcol.exporter.otlp][] component to send OpenTelemetry data to a server using the OpenTelemetry Protocol (OTLP).
 After an exporter component is defined, you can use other {{< param "PRODUCT_NAME" >}} components to forward data to it.

 > Refer to the list of available [Components][] for the full list of